Killing of Mohammad Bhar: Killing

 His mother also recalled how the dog then proceeded to attack Mohammad, biting his chest and hand, leaving him bleeding.
-She said that Mohammad, who had speech difficulties, was screaming at the dog, saying: "wala, wala [hey you]," and at other times, "Khalas ya habibi' [enough, my dear]."
+She said that Mohammad, who had speech difficulties, was screaming at the dog, saying: "wala, wala [hey you]", and at other times: "khalas, ya habibi" [enough, my dear]".
 The BBC reported that he was patting the dog's head.
-The mother said that Israeli soldiers then took Mohammad to another room away from the dog, while pointing their guns at the rest of the family and telling them that a military doctor would soon arrive.
+The mother said that Israeli soldiers then took Bhar to another room away from the dog, while pointing their guns at the rest of the family and telling them that a military doctor would soon arrive.
 The soldiers tried to treat his wounds, and a military doctor came later.
 After several hours, Israeli soldiers ordered the Bhar family to leave at gunpoint, and arrested two of Mohammad's brothers, who were not released by 17 July 2024, according to the family.
 The rest of the family said they sought shelter at a damaged building nearby.

-The Bhar family tried to contact the Palestine Red Crescent Society to ask for their assistance, but were informed that the Israeli authorities were not cooperating with their requests.
+The Bhar family tried to contact the Palestine Red Crescent Society (PRCS) to ask for their assistance, but were informed that the Israeli authorities were not cooperating with their requests.
 The family said they later returned to the house a week later and found Mohammad's bloodied body lying on the floor and beginning to decay, with worms starting to eat his face.
-The brother showed the BBC a cellphone video of the scene.
+His brother showed the BBC a cellphone video of the scene.
 A tourniquet was on Bhar's arm, and there was gauze that was used to dress a wound.
-The brother said that Bhar had been left by Israeli forces without stitching his wounds or providing any additional care.
+His brother also said that Bhar had been left by Israeli forces without stitching his wounds or providing any additional care.
 The BBC reported that it was unclear which of Bhar's injuries was the cause of death.
 Mohammad was buried in an alley near the house, as it was too dangerous to transport his body to a graveyard or to the mortuary, according to the family.